MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000786-scenario-include.md

-See a list of Machine Centers that are overloaded according to the plan.
+Get a list of machine centers that are overloaded according to the plan.